 - Infants who are two years old or younger because their immune systems are still developing during the first few years of life.

 - People who are 65 years old or older because their immune systems begin to change as a normal part of aging.

-- Have a lung disease or other serious disease.
-Examples include cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease), bronchiectasis, diabetes, heart failure, and sickle cell anemia.
+- Have a lung disease or other serious disease including cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease), bronchiectasis, diabetes, heart failure, or sickle cell disease.

 - Are in a hospital intensive-care unit, especially if you using a ventilator to help you breathe.